incepter/react-async-states/packages/docs/docs/api/concepts.md

 to cancel and abort either automatically, by developer action or by user action.
 Here is how you will be using it:

-- First you define your promise function (aka: reducer, saga, thunk...) and give it its unique name.
+- First you define your producer function (aka: reducer, saga, thunk...) and give it its unique name.
 This function shall receive a powerful single argument object detailed in a few.
 This function may take any of the supported forms.
 - Second, you define a provider that will host your asynchronous states and payload.
-It needs from you for every async state entry the following: `key`, `promise` and `initialValue` or a source object.
+It needs from you for every async state entry the following: `key`, `producer` and `initialValue` or a source object.
 - Later, from any point in your app, you can use `useAsyncState(key)` or `useAsyncStateSelector(key)` to get the state based on your needs.